Postigic/code-dump-lmao/Python/media_to_ascii/README.md

-# video to ascii
+# media to ascii

-converts a video into an ascii video
+converts a video or image into ascii

 ![image](./__project_image__/image.png)